 Key Baselayer Features

 Baselayers can range from simple, featureless crew tops like the Patagonia Capilene Midweight Crew to hooded half-zips with a chest pocket (the NW Alpine Black Spider Hoody, for example).
 If you know you’ll be layering a mid or outer layer over your baselayer, the simpler the better.
 However, those who wear their baselayer as an outer layer will appreciate zip pockets and thumb loops.
-And climbers and skiers will benefit from a tight hood or balaclava that fits under their helmet (the Patagonia Capilene Air’s scuba-style hood is one of our all-time favorites).
+And climbers and skiers will benefit from a tight hood or balaclava that fits under their helmet (like what you get with the Arc’teryx Hallam Merino Wool Hoody).
 Some baselayers even have the capability of blocking sun rays (measured by the UPF rating).
 As usual, it will help to identify what you’ll be using your baselayer for before determining what features you need.

 Women's baselayer (layering shell over Arc'teryx Rho LT Zip Neck)